shreyazh/CRUD-App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/shreyazh/CRUD-App/license.git) file for details.

 ---